 - What Every Massachusetts Bicyclist Needs to Know About Car Insurance

 - Bicycle Accidents Rare in Boston’s Hubway Program, Officials Report

 If You Have Been Injured in a Bicycle Accident

-The Boston bike accident lawyers at Breakstone, White & Gluck have over 80 years combined experience representing individuals injured in cycling accidents, car accidents and pedestrian accidents.
+The Boston bike accident lawyers at Breakstone, White & Gluck have over 100 years combined experience representing individuals injured in cycling accidents, car accidents and pedestrian accidents.
 If you have been injured in a bike accident, it is important to learn your rights.
-For a free legal consultation, contact our bike accident attorneys at 800-379-1244, 617-723-7676 or use our contact form.
+For a free legal consultation, contact our bike accident attorneys at 800-379-1244 toll-free, 617-723-7676 or use our contact form.